guyonroche/imagejs/README.md

 Due to a lack of pure JavaScript Image manipulation libraries available, I decided to implement one.

-This is an early release supporting only jpeg files and only the simplest resize algorithm but there will be more to come.
+This is an early release supporting only jpeg and png files and only the simplest resize algorithms but there will be more to come.

 # Installation